The Shingles National Immunisation Programme

 Healthcare professionals have been consulted by GSK and received honorarium.

-Key changes to the National Immunisation Programme have created the oppurtunity to help protect more people from shingles than before.2
+Key changes to the National Immunisation Programme (NIP) create ongoing opportunities to protect even more people from shingles than before.2

-- SHINGRIX® (herpes zoster vaccine, recombinant, adjuvanted) has replaced ZOSTAVAX® (zoster vaccine live) for the whole shingles programme
+- SHINGRIX (herpes zoster vaccine, recombinant, adjuvanted) became the only available vaccine on the shingles programme

-- SHINGRIX® requires a two-dose schedule for all cohorts.
-The dosing interval differs for severely immunosuppressed and immunocompetent patients
+- SHINGRIX is a two-dose schedule for all cohorts.
+The dosing intervals differ for severely immunosuppressed patients

-Let’s drive shingles vaccination uptake and share best practice and efficiencies to reduce any impact on practices.
+What will you do to drive shingles vaccination uptake and efficiencies to reduce any impact on the practice?

 Eligibility for shingles vaccination from 1st September 2023

-How can your practice seize this opportunity?
+How is your practice seizing this opportunity?
 Six tips for NIP implementation

 1. Identifying eligible people